blaenk/blaenk.github.com/source/lately/index.markdown

 ###Currently Working On###

+* An audio player, though it'll ultimately be used for something else other than general audio playback.
+I'm decoding audio frames using [ffmpeg](http://www.ffmpeg.org/)'s libavcodec, libavformat, libavutil, and libswresample.
+Playback is currently done using [PulseAudio](http://www.freedesktop.org/wiki/Software/PulseAudio) although I intend to switch to a cross-platform library like [PortAudio](http://www.portaudio.com/).
+It works with any format/container/codec supported by ffmpeg.
+Source will be up soon.
+{:.highlight}
 * This website.
 The site's design is "responsive," meaning that it automatically changes based on the size of the viewing device's display.
 The theme is based on the [slash](http://zespia.tw/Octopress-Theme-Slash/) theme for Octopress.
 Though if you ask me I don't notice any resemblance.
 * Phoenix is the name of a web interface I created for [rtorrent](https://github.com/rakshasa/rtorrent) made with Rails.
 Admittedly, Rails is probably overkill for this kind of project.
 I try to balance this by storing most necessary metadata in the torrent objects within rtorrent as Base64 encoded JSON. rtorrent's API is served using XML-RPC.
 The interface is developed with a multi-user environment in mind.